 Yowun Pura, or “The City of Youth,” is a youth program in Colombo, Sri Lanka that provides the nation’s student population the opportunity to contribute to national, social and economic development within their communities.
-It also provides them the chance to improve the systems of health and education in Sri Lanka by affording children the opportunity to stay, both, mentally and physically active and asking for their feedback.
+It also provides them the chance to improve health and education in Sri Lanka by affording children the opportunity to stay, both mentally and physically active and asking for their feedback.

-Sri Lankan Prime Minister Ranil Wickremesinghe formed the program himself when he was Minister of Education and Youth Affairs back in the 1980s.
-The Prime Minister speaks highly of the program now indicating that the youth are the most successful and contributive when it comes to quality of life and education in Sri Lanka.
+Sri Lankan Prime Minister Ranil Wickremesinghe formed the program himself while he was Minister of Education and Youth Affairs back in the 1980s.
+The Prime Minister speaks highly of the program, indicating that the youth are the most successful and contributive when it comes to quality of life and education in Sri Lanka.

 The program, which is run through the Youth Camp and organized by the government, intends to provide local youth the skills necessary in order to actively and effectively contribute to their nation’s development.